 Double Jeopardy Protection Basics

-- Samples of State Court Decisions on Double Jeopardy - States can provide more protection than the U.S. Constitution, but not less.
-Here are some examples of how states handle double jeopardy.
+State courts decisions on double jeopardy can provide more protection for defendants than the U.S. Constitution, but not less.

 Eligibility for Double Jeopardy Protection

 Only certain types of criminal cases qualify for double jeopardy protection.
 If a particular proceeding does not place an individual in jeopardy, then subsequent proceedings against that individual for the same conduct are not prohibited.
 Although the text of the Fifth Amendment suggests that double jeopardy protection extends only to proceedings threatening "life or limb," the Supreme Court has established that the right is not limited to capital crimes or corporeal punishment.
 Instead, protection extends to all felonies, misdemeanors, and juvenile delinquency adjudications, regardless of the punishments they prescribe.